OMosk/game-mimics/README.md

 ## 02 - Arkanoid

 I wanted second demo to be 60fps smooth but still trivial so I decided to make an arkanoid.
-I still needed to rewrite platform code from C++ to C. I thought I new what was C++ and what was compatible with C in my code and I was wrong :).
+I still needed to rewrite platform code from C++ to C. I thought I knew what was C++ and what was compatible with C in my code and I was wrong :).

 Few techical improvements here: